wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/general/admin-dashboard.md

 ADMIN_EMAILS=me@example.com,you@example.com,them@example.com
 ```

-if you've already logged in with an email address that you want to give admin priveledges to, you can run the following command in a separate terminal window to update the user's `isAdmin` field:
+Or if you've already logged in with an email address that you want to give admin priveledges to, you can run the following command in a separate terminal window to update the user's `isAdmin` field manually:

 ```sh
 wasp db studio
 ```

 ![db studio](/stripe/db-studio.png)